vijayksingh/practice-datastructure/README.md

 `datastructure.js` contains the class Shape along with common methods without implementation.
 You can add you own implementation along with the test cases associated with each file.

+## How to run test
+You can run test for each datastructre by running the command `npm run ${path to your datastructure test file}`